bubdm/Detached-Modules/README.md

 Modules are parts of the application focused in high-level functionality, for example a "User Manager" or a "Security" module.
 A Module may contain Components and/or other Modules, a name and a version number.

+The goal of this library is mainly to prototype and implement small and medium applications faster.

 #### How it works

 An application starts with a root Module, then more Modules are added.
 Once the configuration is ready, ConfigureServices is